 On 5 February 2014, NAMA established two subsidiaries, RLHC Resort Lazer SGPS, S.A.
 (RLHC) and RLHC Resort Lazer II SGPS, S.A.
 (RLHC II).
 RLHC and RLHC II are wholly owned subsidiaries of NALHL (in Voluntary Liquidation) and acquired 90% and 10% respectively of the share capital of a number of Portuguese entities, following the legal restructure of the debt owed by these entities.
+RLHC and RLHC II were both liquidated on 17 November 2022 and ceased to be NAMA Group entities on the same date.

 With the exception of RLHC and RLHC II, the address of the registered office of each company is Treasury Dock, North Wall Quay, Dublin 1.
-Each Company is incorporated and domiciled in the Republic of Ireland, except for RLHC and RLHC II which are incorporated and domiciled in Portugal.
-The address of the registered office of RLHC and RLHC II is Rua Garrett, no. 64, 1200-204 Lisbon, Portugal.
+Each Company is incorporated and domiciled in the Republic of Ireland, except for RLHC and RLHC II which were incorporated and domiciled in Portugal prior to their liquidation.
+The address of the registered office of RLHC and RLHC II was Rua Garrett, no. 64, 1200-204 Lisbon, Portugal.